-All Claims for benefits must be submitted by the Claims filing deadline specified under the rules for that benefit Program.
+All Claimsfor benefits must be submitted by the Claims filing deadline specified under the rules for that benefit Program.
 If the benefit Program does not specify a filing deadline, then Claims must be submitted within one year from the date the services relating to the Claim were performed or the event that gave rise to the benefit occurred.
 This requirement may be waived by the Plan if, through no fault of the Participant or Beneficiary, the Claim is filed after the deadline but is filed as soon as practicable and within a reasonable time period, given the particular circumstances.
 Except in the case of legal incapacitation, late Claims will never be accepted if they are filed more than two years from the date the services relating to the Claim were performed or the event that gave rise to the benefit occurred.

-The Claimant may not commence a judicial proceeding against any person, including the Plan, a Plan fiduciary, the Plan Administrator, the Claims Reviewer, the Plan Sponsor, or any other person, with respect to a Claim for disability, medical, or other Claims for benefits without first exhausting the Claims procedures set forth above.
+The Claimant may not commence a judicial proceeding against any person, including the Plan, a Plan fiduciary, the Plan Administrator, the Claims Reviewer, the PlanSponsor, or any other person, with respect to a Claim for disability, medical, or other Claims for benefits without first exhausting the Claims procedures set forth above.
 A Claimant who has exhausted these procedures and is dissatisfied with the decision on Appeal of a denied Claim may bring an action under Section 502 of ERISA in an appropriate court to review the Claims Reviewer's or Plan Administrator's decision on Appeal, but only if such action is commenced no later than the earlier of (1) the applicable statute of limitations, or (2) the first anniversary of the decision on Appeal.

-Notwithstanding the previous paragraph, if the Plan fails to adhere to all of the requirements of the procedures set forth above for health Plan Claims or rescissions of health Plan coverage, then to the extent mandated by PPACA, the Claimant may initiate an external review or bring an action in an appropriate court under state law or section 502(a) of ERISA as applicable, but only if the action is commenced no later than the earlier of (1) the applicable statute of limitations, or (2) the third anniversary of the Claims Reviewer's decision on Appeal.
+Notwithstanding the previous paragraph, if the Plan fails to adhere to all of the requirements of the procedures set forth above for health Plan Claims or rescissions of health Plan coverage, then to the extent mandated by PPACA, the Claimant may initiate an external review or bring an action in an appropriate court under state law or section 502(a) of ERISA as applicable, but only if the action is commenced nolater than the earlier of (1) the applicable statute of limitations, or (2) the third anniversary of the Claims Reviewer's decision on Appeal.
+However, the Claimant cannot initiate an external review or bring an action in an appropriate court under state law or section 502(a) of ERISA as applicable, but only if the action is commenced nolater than the earlier of (1) the applicable statute of limitations, or (2) the third anniversary of the Claims Reviewer's decision on Appeal.
 However, the Claimant cannot initiate an external review or bring an action in an appropriate court under state law or section 502(a) of ERISA, as applicable, without first exhausting the Claims procedures set forth above if the violation by the Plan was: